 What is an ultrasound?

 An ultrasound examination, also known as ultrasonography, is a non-invasive imaging technique that allows internal body structures to be seen by recording echoes or reflections of ultrasonic waves.
-Unlike x-rays, which are potentially dangerous, ultrasound waves are considered to be safe.
+Ultrasound is a non-invasive imaging technique that is considered safe and does not involve radiation.

 Does the technique have any drawbacks?

 Ultrasound examinations are of little value in examining organs that contain air.
 Ultrasound waves will not pass through air and therefore it cannot be used to examine normal lungs.
 Bone also stops ultrasound waves, so the brain and spinal cord are unable to be seen with an ultrasound study, and obviously, bones cannot be examined.